mscwilson/tracker_estate/tracker_details/ruby.md

 Remote configuration | no
-Multiple tracker instances | n | we recommend implementing as a Singleton Track an event on multiple trackers at once | n Event_id and timestamp not overridable | no True_timestamp available | no
+Multiple tracker instances | n | we recommend implementing as a Singleton Track an event on multiple trackers at once | n Event_id and timestamp not overridable | y True_timestamp available | no
 Sent_timestamp available | yes
 Track returns event_id | no